Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Third-order response functions

-The second group of mixed terms we consider is of 2-nd order both in $\mu_0$ and $\mu_1$.
-In particular, the nonzero terms resulting from the presence of the annihilation and creation operators in the first and second positions are given by:
+The second group of mixed terms we consider is of the second order in both $\hat{\mu}_0$ and $\hat{\mu}_1$.
+In particular, the \FT{terms that are nonzero for $\alpha=0$} resulting from the presence of the annihilation and creation operators in the first and second positions are given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{0011}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{0011}\,g_{jkl}^{(e)}$.

-The nonzero terms resulting from the presence of the annihilation and creation operators in the first and third positions are given by:
+The \FT{terms that are nonzero for $\alpha=0$} resulting from the presence of the annihilation and creation operators in the first and third positions are given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{0101}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{0101}\,g_{jkl}^{(e)}$.

-The only nonzero term resulting from the presence of the annihilation and creation operators in the first and fourth positions is given by:
+The \FT{only term that is nonzero for $\alpha=0$} resulting from the presence of the annihilation and creation operators in the first and fourth positions is given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1001}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1001}g_{jkl}^{(e)}$.

-The nonzero terms resulting from the presence of the annihilation and creation operators in the second and third positions are given by:
+The \FT{terms that are nonzero for $\alpha=0$} resulting from the presence of the annihilation and creation operators in the second and third positions are given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{0110}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{0110}\,g_{jkl}^{(e)}$.

-The nonzero terms resulting from the presence of the annihilation and creation operators in the second and fourth positions are given by:
+The \FT{terms that are nonzero for $\alpha=0$} resulting from the presence of the annihilation and creation operators in the second and fourth positions are given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1010}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1010}g_{jkl}^{(e)}$.

-Finally, the nonzero terms resulting from the presence of the annihilation and creation operators in the third and fourth positions are given by:
+Finally, the \FT{terms that are nonzero for $\alpha=0$} resulting from the presence of the annihilation and creation operators in the third and fourth positions are given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1100}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1100}\,g_{jkl}^{(e)}$.